-With aluminium and ultra-high-strength steels in the construction the new car is up to 50kg lighter than the MkII TT and 140kg less than the iconic original.
+Thanks to the aluminium and ultra-high-strength steels in the car's construction, the new Audi TT is up to 50kg lighter than the MkII TT and 140kg less than the iconic original.

 The new display operates in two modes, toggled by pressing the ‘view’ button on the steering wheel.
 In Infotainment mode, a central window shows the sat-nav map, or lists your phone contacts or radio stations, while the tachometer and speedometer are minimised out to the right and left-hand sides.

 In the Classic view, the middle window is smaller, and the instruments – with black scales, red needles and white numerals – are about as large as those fitted to today’s Audis, so as not to distract or put off driver's used to more conventional dials.
 It automatically presents the most relevant information, whether you are parking or stuck in a traffic jam.

 The next TT will also be the first to use a new generation of Audi's MMI system.
 It features a completely redesigned menu structure that’s intended to make the system simpler to use.
 It still features a rotary controller with a touchpad on the top, but Audi says this is now better at recognising gestures.
 It also understands multi-finger gestures, so you can scroll and zoom as you would on a smartphone.